 What: The supplier shall effectively manage and control the supply chain and have a well-defined and fully implemented process for supplier evaluation and supplier selection, clear roles & responsibilities and appropriate measurements.

-Why: To ensure a well-defined and fully implemented security management with clearly defined roles and responsibilities at the Supplier.
+What: To ensure that the supplier has a well-defined and fully implemented security management system with clearly defined roles and responsibilities

 Why: To ensure a well-defined and fully implemented claim handling process with clearly defined roles and responsibilities (including managing claims from our end customers)